History of women in the workplace

 1911: Triangle Shirtwaist Factory fire kills 123 women workers

 A fire at the Triangle Shirtwaist Factory in New York City killed 146 people, the majority of whom were women, in 1911.
 Considered one of the worst industrial disasters in the nation’s history, it led to stricter fire codes at workplaces.
-It also helped spark the empowerment of women in the workforce, according to the American Postal Workers Union.
+It also helped spark the empowerment of women in the workforce.

 You may also like: 50 best colleges on the East Coast